 A simple SMS sent 24 hours before the appointment allows the patient to reorganise their schedule if they can no longer attend, giving the clinic enough time to offer the slot to someone else.

-Furthermore, these digital tools facilitate a "two-way" conversation.
-By including a link to confirm or cancel within the SMS or email, you empower the patient to manage their own booking.
+Furthermore, these digital tools send timely automated reminders.
+Sending reminders by SMS, WhatsApp, or email — with a link to confirm, cancel, or reschedule online — helps patients manage their booking quickly.
 This reduces the volume of incoming phone calls, freeing up your reception team to focus on the patients in front of them.

 ![[en] sms connunication](/i/1aEPlH4J0KXGT4JJWVzCfj/9e709bfda37a2084efabc1b1e0b0ad2c/sms_communication.png?w=700)

-It is crucial, however, to ensure these communications remain compliant with UK data protection laws.
-Under GDPR, patients must explicitly opt in to receive text reminders, and there must be a clear mechanism for them to opt out if they choose.
+It is crucial, however, to ensure these communications comply with applicable data-protection and consent laws.
+Patients should explicitly consent to receive text reminders, and there must be a clear mechanism for them to opt out if they choose.

 - Timing.
 Send reminders 48 hours and 24 hours prior.